The Dangers of Blue Light

-In today’s digital world the effects of blue light are an evitable part of the workplace.
-Whether you work outdoors or in an office setting, we are all being exposed to blue light.
+In today’s digital world the effects of blue light are an inevitable part of the workplace.
+Whether you work outdoors or in an office setting, we are all exposed to blue light.
+As a safety manager, it's your responsibility to provide blue light blocking safety eyewear for your team.

 What is Blue Light?